treedoc/TreedocViewer/README.md

 ## Features

-* Three views: Source, Tree and Table and they are togglable
+* Three views: Source, Tree and Table and they are toggleable
 * Flexible navigation
   * Back/forward navigation between tree nodes
   * Support breadcrumb view of the node path for easy navigation to parent nodes
   * Navigation through *$ref* node as defined in [OpenAPI](https://openapis.org/) or [Google Discovery Service](https://developers.google.com/discovery)
   * Navigation is synchronized between tree view and table view
 * Treeview
-  * Support expand / clapse one level or all levels.
+  * Support expand / collapse one level or all levels.
   * Tree is also embedded in table views
 * Table view (Based on [vue2-datatable-component](https://www.npmjs.com/package/vue2-datatable-component))
   * Expand attributes for the child nodes as table columns